Heywood, Middleton and Rochdale children's physiotherapy

 We aim to reduce the impact of physical impairments on a child’s growth, development and social interaction.
 Physiotherapy care is specific to the needs of each child or young person and their family and encourages them to be as independent as possible.

 We are part of the children's acute and ongoing needs service (CAONS).
 Click here for more information about the CAONS.

 What do we offer?

-- Assessment of your postural, physical and mobility skills
+- Assessment and treatment of a child or young person's postural, physical and mobility skills

-- Help for babies to reach their developmental milestones, such as rolling and crawling and walking
+- Supporting a child to reach their developmental milestones such as crawling and walking

-- Sign posting and referral to other services such as the eye service, community paediatrics or charitable organisations such as Barnardos
+- Signposting and referral to other services such as the eye service orthopaedics, community paediatrics and charitable organisations such as Barnardos

 Where do we provide care?